≡ Menu

 Personal Pearls of Wisdom

-Visit my website at: www.joebaraban.com and follow me on Instagram: www.instagram.com/barabanjoe.
-Watch for my new workshop schedule at the top of this blog.
+Visit my website at: www.joebaraban.com, and follow me on Instagram: www.instagram.com/barabanjoe.
+Check out my workshop schedule at the top of this blog.
+They don’t stay up long because they fill fast.
 Come shoot with me sometime.

 JoeB